waaleedkhan/product-ios/README.md

 **17. Utils**
 Contains Utility classes used within the App.

+**18. Repositoeis**
+Contains Repositories used in the app.
+These Repos will use Service classes to fetch Data.

+**19. Providers**
+Contains Providers used in the app.
+These providers will provide data from Repositories.

 ## Third party dependencies:
 - [SwiftLint](https://github.com/realm/SwiftLint) 0.42.2
     - for static code analysis